apache/pulsar/site2/docs/admin-api-overview.md

 ### REST API

-You can find documentation for the REST API exposed by Pulsar {% popover brokers %} in [this reference document](reference-rest-api.md).
+You can find documentation for the REST API exposed by Pulsar [brokers](reference-terminology.md#broker) in [this reference document](reference-rest-api.md).

 ### Java admin client

-To use the Java admin API, instantiate a {% javadoc PulsarAdmin admin org.apache.pulsar.client.admin.PulsarAdmin %} object, specifying a URL for a Pulsar {% popover broker %} and a {% javadoc ClientConfiguration admin org.apache.pulsar.client.admin.ClientConfiguration %}.
+To use the Java admin API, instantiate a {% javadoc PulsarAdmin admin org.apache.pulsar.client.admin.PulsarAdmin %} object, specifying a URL for a Pulsar [broker](reference-terminology.md#broker) and a {% javadoc ClientConfiguration admin org.apache.pulsar.client.admin.ClientConfiguration %}.
 Here's a minimal example using `localhost`:

 ```java
 URL url = new URL("http://localhost:8080");